peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Throws:**

-* <code>NullPointerException</code> - The parameter <code>stream</code> is null.
+* <code>java.lang.NullPointerException</code> - The parameter <code>stream</code> is null.

-* <code>IOException</code> - An I/O error occurred.
+* <code>java.io.IOException</code> - An I/O error occurred.

 ### Write
-    public static void Write​(com.upokecenter.numbers.EFloat bignum, OutputStream stream) throws IOException Writes a binary floating-point number in CBOR format to a data stream as
+    public static void Write​(com.upokecenter.numbers.EFloat bignum, java.io.OutputStream stream) throws java.io.IOException
+Writes a binary floating-point number in CBOR format to a data stream as
- follows: <ul> <li>If the value is null, writes the byte 0xF6.</li>
+ follows: <ul> <li>If the value is null, writes the byte 0xF6. </li>
  <li>If the value is negative zero, infinity, or NaN, converts the
- number to a <code>double</code> and writes that <code>double</code>.
-If negative zero should not be written this way, use the Plus method to convert the value beforehand.</li> <li>If the value has an exponent of zero, writes the value as an unsigned integer or signed integer if the number can fit either type or as a big integer otherwise.</li> <li>In all other cases, writes the value as a big float.</li></ul>
+ number to a <code>double </code> and writes that <code>double </code> .
+If negative zero should not be written this way, use the Plus method to convert the value beforehand. </li> <li>If the value has an exponent of zero, writes the value as an unsigned integer or signed integer if the number can fit either type or as a big integer otherwise. </li>
+ <li>In all other cases, writes the value as a big float. </li> </ul>

 **Parameters:**